THE BASICS OF HAND TOOL SAFETY

 • When using a screwdriver, don't use your hand to hold undersized work.
 Use a vise for security whenever it's possible.

-• Never transport any pointed tool, such as a screw driver, chisel, or drill bit, in clothing pockets.
+• Never transport any pointed tool, such as a screwdriver, chisel, or drill bit, in clothing pockets.
 A tool belt should be used to carry such tools.

 • Only use the size and weight hammer required for the job.
-Always ensure that the hammer's head is ground, handle isn't loose, and claws aren't broken before it's used.
+Always ensure that the hammer's head is ground, the handle isn't loose, and claws aren't broken before it's used.

 • Only use the size and type of screwdriver the job requires.
 Never use a screwdriver with a badly worn head or damaged handle.